kelseyabreu/TopicTrends/TopicTrend-pitch.md

-# IdeaGroup: Transforming Collective Input into Actionable Insights
+# TopicTrends: Transforming Collective Input into Actionable Insights

 ## Executive Summary

-IdeaGroup is an innovative platform designed to revolutionize how organizations collect, organize, and prioritize ideas from large groups.
-By leveraging cutting-edge artificial intelligence, IdeaGroup automatically identifies patterns and similarities across hundreds or thousands of submissions, transforming scattered individual input into clear, actionable insights.
+TopicTrends is an innovative platform designed to revolutionize how organizations collect, organize, and prioritize ideas from large groups.
+By leveraging cutting-edge artificial intelligence, TopicTrends automatically identifies patterns and similarities across hundreds or thousands of submissions, transforming scattered individual input into clear, actionable insights.

-Whether addressing citizens in a town hall, employees in a corporate meeting, or audiences at large-scale events, IdeaGroup empowers leaders to understand the collective mind of their audience without the noise, bias, and inefficiency of traditional feedback methods.
+Whether addressing citizens in a town hall, employees in a corporate meeting, or audiences at large-scale events, TopicTrends empowers leaders to understand the collective mind of their audience without the noise, bias, and inefficiency of traditional feedback methods.

 ## The Problem We Solve